 On 1st March 2015 St. Aidan's formed a Multi Academy Trust with Richard Taylor Church of England Primary School - Yorkshire Causeway Schools Trust.
 During 2016 we were joined by St. Peter's Church of England Primary School, Pannal Primary School and Oatlands Infant School, followed by Hampsthwaite Church of England Primary School and North Rigton Church of England Primary School in 2017.
-All Saints Church of England Primary School was the most recent school to join the Trust in July 2018.
+All Saints Church of England Primary School joined the Trust in 2018 and Skipton Parish Church of England Primary School was the most recent school to join the Trust in 2021.